MicrosoftDocs/powerquery-docs/powerquery-docs/split-columns-delimiter.md

 ---
 title: Split columns by delimiter
-description: Split columns by delimiter
+description: An article on how to Split columns by delimiter into new columns or rows using Power Query.
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: v-douklo